William Gienapp

-William E. Gienapp (February 27, 1944 – October 29, 2003) was an American historian, noted for his writing on the period of the American Civil War.
+William E. Gienapp (February 27, 1944 – October 29, 2003) was an American historian noted for his writing on the period of the American Civil War.
 His prize-winning The Origins of the Republican Party, 1852-1856 (1987) was based on original research and revised the traditional understanding of the political party's origins.
 Later he wrote Abraham Lincoln and Civil War America: A Biography (2002).
-He co-authored a widely-used United States history textbook, Nation of Nations, and compiled one of the most widely-used documentary readers on the era of the Civil War, The Civil War and Reconstruction: A Documentary Collection (2001).
-Many years after his death, his wife, Erica Gienapp, completed one of his final projects: The Civil War Diary of Gideon Welles, Lincoln's Secretary of the Navy: The Original Manuscript Edition (2014).
-It restored one of the most important primary sources of Abraham Lincoln's administration to its complete, original form.
+He co-authored a widely used United States history textbook, Nation of Nations, and compiled one of the most widely used documentary readers on the era of the Civil War, The Civil War and Reconstruction: A Documentary Collection (2001).